Peipsi lake in winterPhoto author: Priidu Saart, Brand Estonia

 Fishing villages and adventures on ancient waterways

-Lake Võrtsjärv, which is part of the Natura 2000 nature and bird protection area, is the natural habitat for various plants and fish, as well as a popular tourism destination.
-The area of the lake with a thousand faces offers possibilities for active holidays, a visit to the lake museum, a chance to try oven-warm smoked bream with local fishermen, or a ride on a sailboat out on the water.
+Lake Võrtsjärv, part of the Natura 2000 nature and bird protection area, is home to diverse plant and fish species and a popular tourism destination.
+The area of the lake with a thousand faces offers possibilities for active holidays, a visit to the lake museum, a chance to try oven-warm smoked bream from local fishermen, or a sailboat ride on the water.

 What to do on Lake Võrtsjärv